Monday 19th August 2024

 What are the negatives of commercial office leases?

 • Perhaps the most significant disadvantage is the upfront costs associated with a commercial lease including agent's fees, legal fees and fit-out costs.
 Agent's fees are typically charged by a real estate agent to facilitate the transaction between landlord and tenant.
-Fit-out costs for renovations or modifications that need to be made in order for the tenant to use the property can be high.
+Fit-out costs for renovations or modifications that need to be made for the tenant to use the property can be high.
 These may range from repainting walls to adding fixtures or furniture.

 • Another issue is complex legal processes.
 There is often a negotiation process over terms such as length of lease and renewal options which can take weeks or even months before an agreement is reached.